awslabs/aws-deployment-framework/docs/installation-guide.md

 4. As part of the AWS CodePipeline Execution from the previous step, the account provisioner component will run *(in CodeBuild)*.

+   OPTION 4.1: ONLY applies requsting the creation of a NEW deployment account AND when using ADF for vending AWS Accounts
-   If you let ADF create a new Deployment account for you *(by not giving a pre-existing account id when deploying from SAR)*, then ADF will handle creating and moving this account automatically into the deployment OU.
+      - If you let ADF create a new Deployment account for you *(by not giving a pre-existing account id when deploying from SAR)*, then ADF will handle creating and moving this account automatically into the deployment OU.

+   OPTION 4.2: ONLY applies when reusing an pre-created deployment account AND when using ADF for vending AWS Accounts
-   If you are using a pre-existing deployment account, you will need to move the account into the deployment OU from within the Organization console, or add your deployment account into a `.yml` file within the `adf-accounts` folder *(see docs)*.
-This action will trigger [AWS Step Functions](https://aws.amazon.com/step-functions/) to run and start the bootstrap process for the deployment account.
-You can view the progress of this in the AWS Step Functions console from the management account in the `us-east-1` region.
+      - If you are using a pre-existing deployment account, you will need to move the account into the deployment OU from within the Organization console, or add your deployment account into a `.yml` file within the `adf-accounts` folder *(see docs)*.

+   OPTION 4.3: ONLY applies when reusing an pre-created deployment account AND when using AWS ControlTower for vending AWS Accounts
+      - Ensure that AWS ControlTower-created deployment AWS Account resides in the OU `deployment` (case-sensitive!).

+   Regardless of the option taken above, after AWS Account cretion, you should see an [AWS Step Functions](https://aws.amazon.com/step-functions/) run that started the bootstrap process for the deployment account.
+You can view the progress of this in the management account in the AWS Step Functions console for the step function `AccountBootstrappingStateMachine-` in the `us-east-1` region.

 5. Once the Step Function has completed, switch roles over to the newly bootstrapped deployment account in the region you defined as your main region